userver: Configure, Build and Install

 make test-debug

-4. To get a feel for how the service runs without needing to set up full production environment, run:
+4. To get a feel for how the service runs without needing to set up full production environment, run in the service project root:

 Wait until the service starts, then try to send a request.